Got a Stiff Neck? Here Are 10 Home Remedies for Neck Pain

 She suggests microwaving it until it is warm, but not too hot, or you can get burned.
 And then place it on your skin.

 “The rice molds to the shape of the neck and can help release tension in tight muscles and allow loosening, followed by stretching,” she says.
 “Heat is better for stretching because warm muscles stretch better than cold, tight muscles.”
+If you don’t have rice on hand, check out the 7 best neck heating pads to start soothing your aches.

 You shouldn’t do any strenuous exercise if you’re having neck pain, but “gently moving your neck in all directions may relieve stiffness,” Dr. Fischer says.